-The American Academy of Pediatrics estimates that around 2 million children in the US live in a home with loaded, unlocked handguns.
-Around 500 people die every year because of “negligent discharge.”
-A handgun safe is an effective answer and can be surprisingly inexpensive.
+Many children in the US live in a home with loaded, unlocked handguns.
+To protect your family from accidental harm, a handgun safe is an effective solution to a potentially unsafe situation, and they can be surprisingly inexpensive.

-A handgun safe can prevent unauthorized use of your weapon and so dramatically reduce the chances of an accidental shooting.
+A handgun safe can prevent unauthorized use of your weapon and dramatically reduce the chances of an accidental shooting.
 It deters the opportunistic thief, yet it can offer rapid access if you discover an intruder.
-A portable safe is also invaluable for anyone who travels with their firearm.
+A portable safe is also useful for anyone who travels with a firearm.

 All handgun safes (except lockboxes) have at least two methods of access.
 Usually the second is a backup key if the primary system fails for some reason.
 Some offer keypad/RFID or keypad/biometric combinations, thus offering you plenty of choice.